James-Fitz/rock-paper-scissors-lizard-spock/README.md

 I kept the features simple and straight forward for this project.

 <details><summary>Rules Modal</summary>

 The rules modal is displayed as soon as the page is loaded.
 This ensures that the user will be presented with the rules immediately and will understand how the game works.
+The modal contains a small description of the game, the parameters for winning, and an image containing all the outcomes for each selection made.

 ![Rules image modal popup](readme-images/rules-modal.webp)